-However, fewer and fewer people are asserting that the United States discontinued use of Takeshima as a bombing exercise site and recognized the ROK's ownership of the island in response to the ROK's protest.
-In recent years, even some South Korean researchers are recognizing Usando in the old maps as Chikusho (called "Jukdo" in the ROK), and we are also seeing researchers who, after analyzing official US documents and the ROK's historical documents from when the country was ruled by the US military after World War II, acknowledge that the ROK had only a tenuous awareness of Takeshima.

-There have been other developments.
-In September 2011, the ROK's Ministry of Foreign Affairs and Trade invited a judge who had written a novel imagining that the Takeshima issue had been referred to the International Court of Justice to join the ministry, and requested budget funds for researching litigation and preparing English-language documents.
-After the discovery in 2010 of the Uldo-gun rule book, there was a separate announcement about the unearthing of some questions and answer sheets for the civil service exam known as gwageo that was administered during the Joseon Dynasty.
-The test materials, which were discovered as this research paper was being written, asked candidates about measures to deal with the Ulleungdo Dispute that occurred during the reign of King Sukjong.
-If one reads the texts released, neither the questions nor the answers include any information about Takeshima, and only Ulleungdo is mentioned in connection with the borders of the Kingdom of Joseon and the subsequent Empire of Korea, as well as in territorial disputes with Japan.
-If anything, the texts that were made public seem to show that Korea's central government, regional officials, and the intellectuals of the day did not recognize the country's boundaries to extend as far as Takeshima.
-We can only hope that the results of further document collection and empirical research on the part of the ROK will be made available.
+Now, however, fewer sources assert that the United States discontinued use of Takeshima as a bombing exercise site and recognized the ROK's ownership of the island in response to the ROK's protest.
+In recent years, even some of the ROK's researchers are recognizing Usando in the old maps as Chikusho (called "Jukdo" in the ROK), and we are also seeing researchers who, as a result of analyzing official US documents and the ROK's historical documents from the period of military administration, acknowledge that the ROK had only a tenuous awareness of Takeshima at that time.
+And there have been other new developments: In September 2011, for instance, the ROK's Ministry of Foreign Affairs and Trade invited a judge who had written a novel imagining that the Takeshima issue had been referred to the International Court of Justice to join the ministry and requested budget to set about researching litigation and preparing English-language documents.
+Following on from the discovery of the Uldo-gun rule book, there was another announcement of the discovery of new documents during the writing of this research paper with the unearthing of civil service examination questions and corresponding answer sheets regarding measures to deal with the Ulleungdo Dispute (known in Japan as the Takeshima Incident) that occurred during the reign of King Sukjong.
+If one reads the texts released, neither the questions nor the answers include any information about Takeshima and it is only Ulleungdo that is mentioned in connection with the borders of the Kingdom of Joseon and the subsequent Empire of Korea, as well as in territorial disputes with Japan.
+If anything, therefore, the texts seem to attest to the fact that the recognition of Korea's central government, regional officials, and the intellectuals of the day did not extend as far as Takeshima.
+It is to be hoped that the results of further document collection and empirical research such as this on the view Dokdo as ROK territory, "as shown below."
+He then quotes Annex 6 of Dok-do-mun-je-gae-ron (the Introduction to Dokdo Issue), which omitted the section relating to the Rusk letter.